NCiccarelli/Project-4__NLP-bag-words-SMOTE/README.md

 # Project-4: NLP (Natural Language Processing) & Bag-of-words model

-**Summary: In this Jupyter notebook Sentiment Analysis for the Amazon Software dataset using Bag-of-Words and using SMOTE (Synthetic Minority Over-sampling Technique).**
+**Summary: In this Jupyter notebook we perform Sentiment Analysis for the Amazon Software dataset using the Bag-of-Words model and using SMOTE (Synthetic Minority Over-sampling Technique).**

 The Amazon Softare dataset is taken from this link: https://nijianmo.github.io/amazon/index.html